The Story of SSI

 In the 1920ies SSI produced the first blood type serologic reagents and performed blood-typing serological tests for the Danish hospitals.
 In 1932, the voluntary blood corps of Boy Scout and Girl Guide Associations and the Voluntary Boys’ Brigade was attached to the SSI, and SSI now undertook supply of blood and blood products to the hospitals.
 For a number of years until 1990 SSI led one of Denmark’s largest blood banks.

 After World War II

 SSI was active in the international tuberculosis campaign managed by Chief Physician, Johannes Holm at SSI.
 57m children and young people, most in Central Europe, were tested for tuberculosis by tuberculin produced by SSI, and 16m were vaccinated against tuberculosis, and the majority received SSI’s BCG vaccine.
 This first international mass vaccination became a role model for WHO’s vaccination campaigns – especially in connection with the extinction of smallpox.
-Since the campaign SSI has been one of the world’s leading producers of BCG vaccine and tuberculin.
+Since the campaign and untill 2017 SSI has been one of the world’s leading producers of BCG vaccine and tuberculin.